-This course along with AVIA1211 will provide the knowledge and skill necessary to earn a Federal Aviation Administration (FAA) Private Pilot Certificate with Airplane Single-Engine category and class ratings.
+This course along with AVIA 1211 will provide the knowledge and skill necessary to earn a Federal Aviation Administration (FAA) Private Pilot Certificate with Airplane Single-Engine category and class ratings.
 This lab includes 30 hours of one-on-one ground instruction, along with 30 hours of actual flight training in an airplane or flight training device with an FAA Certified Flight Instructor or solo to gain the level of proficiency required to pass the FAA Private Pilot practical test.
 Instruction includes requirements as listed in the Federal Aviation Regulations.
-(Prerequisites: None.
-Other Requirements: Requires current medical certificate and admission to the program).
+Requires current medical certificate and airport security clearance.
+(Prerequisites: None).